Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 # Background:

+This walkthrough is for the Introduction to Linux Forensics Skills Assessment.

-This CTF Skills Assessment involves a compromised PostgreSQL Database.
+- This CTF involves a compromised PostgreSQL Database.

 We have been provided the following data to inspect the incident: